ShinichR/redis-monitor/README.md

 The monitor data include: ga

  - the redis server infomation, include redis version, online time, online time, os version and information, and so on.
- - the realtime cmd exec infomation, such as ops, connected count, and so on.
+ - realtime cmd exec infomation, such as ops, connected count, and so on.
- - the realtime gragh of the connect time.
+ - realtime gragh of the connect time.
- - the realtime graph of ops.
+ - realtime gragh of ops.
- - the realtime grash of cpu and mem usage.
+ - realtime gragh of cpu and mem usage.
  - some simple operate, such as flushdb and add key-velue.